SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 Starting at the 11th level, you now add your CON modifier to the damage rolls of your unarmed strikes and monk weapons.

+## Level 17

+* Physical Perfection

+Starting at 17th level, you gain the following benefits:
+• While you have less than half your maximum hit points, healing of your Unbreakable Body feature is doubled.
+• When you are reduced to 0 hit points, you are instead set to 1 hit point.
+You can use this feature once per long rest.

 # Way of the Open Hand